Unit 1: Numbers, Quantification & Numerical Applications — Class 11 Applied Maths | Free MCQs & Solved Examples | Boundless Maths

 1. Binary Numbers

-Decimal ↔ binary conversion, binary addition & subtraction
+Decimal ↔ binary conversion using repeated division; binary addition and subtraction

 2. Indices & Laws of Indices